 Following a period of steady growth since the sixties the proportion of owner occupiers compared with renters had been steadily reducing since around 2003.
 (Ministry for Communities and Local Government, 2017).
-However, more recent based on updated data suggests that the proportion of owner occupiers is now increasing again.
+However, updated data suggests that the proportion of owner occupiers is now increasing again.

 Between 2016 and 2017 there was an increase in the proportion of owner occupiers of 0.5%.
 Over the same period the proportion of Privately Rented households reduced by 0.4% and the proportion of Rented from Local Authority households reduced by 0.1%.